 Every Roon set-up requires a Roon Core.
 It's the conductor of your music streaming orchestra.
 It centralises the Roon application, which is responsible for all the thinking that your system needs to do.
 That way, you don't need to go updating all your bits and pieces of hi-fi every time Roon is fixed or upgraded.

 Naturally, your Roon Core needs to be something with decent computational chops and, in most set-ups, its likely to be a Mac or Windows PC.
 It could also be a NAS drive or a dedicated music server (such as Roon's own Roon Nucleus) which is pre-installed or installable with the Roon Core server software.
 You can find a list of Roon partner products on the Roon website.

 Wherever it sits, the Roon Core will manage the music from all of your digital sources: Tidal, Qobuz, NAS drives, HDDs, USBs, iTunes and live radio.
 It builds an interconnected digital library, with cleaned up, enhanced, up-to-date metadata, which is then tucked up into one, tidy interface with all the rich content that Roon can muster.

-Those extras include photos, bios, reviews, lyrics, and concert dates, and makes connections between artists, composers, performers, conductors, and producers.
+Those extras include photos, bios, reviews, lyrics, and concert dates, and make connections between artists, composers, performers, conductors, and producers.
 The idea is to create a more searchable, magazine-type feel to your music.

 As well as organising your collection, your Roon Core is responsible for music playback too, and its aim is to take as much of the heavy lifting away from your playback devices as possible.
 It does all the audio stream conversion and volume levels the output.
 It controls your play queue, your output devices and the multi-room zoning as well.
 It also handles all the software updates.